karandeep1836/Karandeep1836/README.md

 - 📫To reach me click here -> **karan.work321@gmail.com**

-- 😄I believe that if somebody is working hard, you will succeed no matter what.
+- 😄I believe that if you are maintaning the consistency of learning  you will succeed no matter what.
 The work you put in will never go waste.

 - ⚡Fun Fact: I am a Singer too